makicoding/Word-Guess-Game/README.md

 Within the 5 games are a 2 that have multiple words (one that is 2 words, and one that is 3 words) that are separated by a space between them.

 Music can be played or paused as a hint for the user for any particular game.
-Note, that music cannot be played from GitHub as GitHub is not a web hosting service.
-While the audio files have been loaded to GitHub, the Play Audio Button and Pause Audio Button will not function.